aphp/edsnlp/docs/pipelines/misc/measurements.md

 - Measurements with range indication (escpecially < or >)
 - Measurements with power

-The measurement can be written in many coplex forms.
+The measurement can be written in many complex forms.
 Among them, this pipe can detect:
 - Measurements with range indication, numerical value, power and units in many different orders and separated by customizable stop words
 - Composed units (eg `1m50`)
 - Measurement with "unitless patterns", i.e some textual information next to a numerical value which allows us to retrieve a unit even if It is not written (eg in the text `Height: 80`, this pipe will a detect the numlerical value `80`and match It to the unit `kg`)